-General procedure: The following are steps to be undertaken in order to establish a representative office in Indonesia:
+General procedure: The following are steps to establish a representative office in Indonesia:

-- Preparing the documents for the representative office's establishment (legalized by the Indonesian Embassy of the principal office); - (ii) Renting the office in Indonesia; - (iii) Appointing the Head of Representative Office; - (iv) Applying to the Online Single Submission ("OSS") system to obtain the Business Identification Number/ Nomor Induk Berusaha, and relevant licenses; - (v) Applying for the taxpayer identification number/ Nomor Pokok Wajib Pajak ("NPWP") to the relevant tax office; - (vi) Opening an Indonesian bank account for the operational purposes; and - (vii) Submitting the licensing application to the Minister of Public Works and Housing ("MPWH") for a BUJKA representative office.
+- (i) Preparing the documents for the representative office's establishment (legalized by the Indonesian Embassy of the principal office); - (ii) Renting the office in Indonesia; - (iii) Appointing the Head of Representative Office; - (iv) Applying to the OSS system to obtain the Business Identification Number (Nomor Induk Berusaha or "NIB"), and relevant licenses; - (v) Applying the SIUP3A PMSE to the OSS system for the e-commerce platform (if necessary); - (vi) Applying for the taxpayer identification number (Nomor Pokok Wajib Pajak or "NPWP") to the relevant tax office; - (vii) Opening an Indonesian bank account for the operational purposes; and - (viii) Submitting the licensing application to the Minister of Public Works (Kementerian Pekerjaan Umum or "MoPW") for a BUJKA representative office.

-Capital Requirement: The prevailing law does not stipulate any capital investment requirement for the establishment of KPPA or KP3A, while MPWH specifies the annual sales and capital requirement for a BUJKA establishment.
+Capital Requirement: The prevailing law does not stipulate any capital investment requirement for the establishment of KPPA or KP3A, while MoPW specifies the annual sales and capital requirement for a BUJKA establishment.